-- There are three ways to vote in this upcoming primary: voting by mail, early voting, and day-of voting.
+There are three ways to vote in this upcoming primary: voting by mail, early voting, and day-of voting.
 You can:

-- Vote on the day of the election (June 23) at your polling place
+- Vote on the day of the election at your polling place

 - Vote early at your early voting polling place

-VOTING EARLYNew Yorkers can now vote for several days leading up to primary day at designated early voting sites.
-Early voting has begun, and can be done up until June 21.
-This is a great way to cast your vote while maintaining social distancing guidelines and keeping crowds to a minimum.
+New Yorkers can now vote for several days leading up to Election Day at designated early voting sites.
+Note that your early voting site and hours will likely differ from your Election Day site and hours.
+Early voting is a great way to cast your vote while maintaining social distancing guidelines and keeping crowds to a minimum.

 Frequently Asked Questions

 What if I get my ballot and I want to vote in person?
 You’re in luck!
 If you receive an absentee ballot but would like to vote in person instead, you can still go to the polls on Election Day or during early voting and vote in person.
 You do not need to bring in your absentee ballot but can if you ould like!